 – Our dreams do not fit in your ballot boxes –

-The medical system: I’m not voting for Obama because he supports the medical insurance industry.
+Medicare for all: I’m not voting for Obama because he supports the medical insurance industry.
 I want a president who will kick those parasites out the door and construct a system of socialized medicine – like the Veterans’ Administration, only better funded – so that all Americans get the care they need.

-I’m told I should vote for Obama to prevent McCain from being elected.
+I am told I should vote for Obama to prevent McCain from being elected.
 Yes, there are differences between the Democratic and Republican Parties.
 The two-party system depends on the ability of one party to serve the corporate agenda when the other party is too discredited to do so.
 McCain and Obama have (slightly) different views on how to run a capitalist system that can function only by running our lives into the ground.

 When the leading horse starts to lose its usefulness (too many lies, too much corruption, too many mistakes), reformers clamor to kick that horse out of the race.
 A new horse is presented as much better – a real change!
 The same track is used, and the new horse runs in the same direction as the old one.

 When voters realize they’ve been duped, they are encouraged to wait for the next race.
 After several rounds of backing seemingly different horses, only to be betrayed, people lose hope.